Get in touch

 With many combined years of digital PR campaign experience, the JBH team wanted to share some of the most common (and not-so-common) digital PR mistakes, so you can learn from our errors.
 Essentially, we’ve learnt the hard way so you don’t have to!

-Whilst many of the digital PR do’s and don’ts in this list may sound like common sense, when you’re busy and have multiple campaigns going on and need to get results fast, things can (and often do) go awry.
+Whilst many of the digital PR agency do’s and don’ts in this list may sound like common sense, when you’re busy and have multiple campaigns going on and need to get results fast, things can (and often do) go awry.

 We’ve also shared our advice, some examples and a few resources to help you along the way.